-I would like to write few words about MEC solution, which in my opinion will revolutionize the mobile network services.
+I would like to write a few words about the MEC solution, which in my opinion will revolutionize mobile network services.

 What is MEC (Multi-access Edge Computing)

-Multi-access Edge Computing (MEC) is a computing system with processor power, storage and interfaces located on virtual/cloud platform.
+Multi-access Edge Computing (MEC) is a computing system with processor power, storage, and interfaces located on a virtual/cloud platform.
 It gives new in that sector, the possibility to develop applications by software developers and content providers based on a cloud-computing system with IT service.
-All it on the edge of the mobile network, which means closest to the base station and User Equipment (UE).
+All of it is on the edge of the mobile network, which means closest to the base station and User Equipment (UE).

-The MEC initiative is an Industry Specification Group (ISG) within ETSI and purposes of the ISG is to create a standardized, open environment ready for development based on RESTfull OPEN API definitions.
+The MEC initiative is an Industry Specification Group (ISG) within ETSI and the purpose of the ISG is to create a standardized, open environment ready for development based on RESTfull OPEN API definitions.

-MEC applications gain contextual information and real-time awareness of their local radio environment and parameters over defined APIs .
-It consists Radio Network Information API – RNIS, Location API, UE Identity API, Bandwidth Management API and UE Application Interface API.
+MEC applications gain contextual information and real-time awareness of their local radio environment and parameters over defined APIs.
+It consists of Radio Network Information API – RNIS, Location API, UE Identity API, Bandwidth Management API, and UE Application Interface API.

 MEC architecture and location

-MEC system itself is not a target solution but only distributed cloud of MEC systems on the edge of a network, with different levels of computing (Central Cloud, Regional cloud and finally most critical for mMTC and URLLC – local Cloud).
+The MEC system itself is not a target solution but only distributed cloud of MEC systems on the edge of a network, with different levels of computing (Central Cloud, Regional cloud, and finally most critical for mMTC and URLLC – local Cloud).

-MEC system according to the standard is connected over N6 interface, in the 5G network seen as external.
-This way of defining reference point allows locating MEC in a different place in the network, with different impact of service quality.
+MEC system according to the standard is connected over the N6 interface, in the 5G network seen as external.
+This way of defining reference points allows locating MEC in a different place in the network, with different impacts on service quality.

 MEC system can be deployed e.g. at cases as, but not only:

 1. Radio Node together with UPF (MEC is a natural development of mobile base stations).
-From mMTC and URLLC application provider point of view, this is the most valuable case, but not necessary from an economical point of view.
-Cost of MEC architecture shall not follow the cost of Radio Units (RU) deployment, but more Central Unit (CU) – referring to C-RAN concept.
+From the mMTC and URLLC application provider point of view, this is the most valuable case, but not necessary from an economical point of view.
+The cost of MEC architecture shall not follow the cost of Radio Unit (RU) deployment, but more of Central Unit (CU) – referring to the C-RAN concept.

-2. Transmission point possibly with UPF, could be CU node.
+2. Transmission point possibly with UPF, could be the CU node.

 3. Aggregation Point with local UPF, could be CU node.

-4. On the Core network location (this case today is suggesting Central Cloud location which may be useful for eMBB case).
+4. On the Core network location (this case today is suggesting a Central Cloud location which may be useful for the eMBB case).

 Anyway, this is clear, flexibility in deploying other MEC nodes gives a lot of possibility for the development of small zone density services like V2X, IoT, EDGE gaming, 8K TV, etc.